LsquaredTechnologies/docker-alpine/README.md

 ## Introduction

-This is the customized Alpine Linux Docker image.
+This is a customized Alpine Linux Docker image.

 # Usage